littlebizzy/slickstack/docs/cron.md

 This is another reason not to edit standard wrappers directly.
 Custom files under `/var/www/crons/custom/` are the supported extension point.

+For context on public claims about this upstream recovery design, see [Malware Rumors](malware-rumors.md).

 The frequent wrappers also contain recovery logic for critical SlickStack files.
 Current behavior includes:

 - restoring an invalid `ss-config` from the newest validated local backup when possible